hossam-create/Mnbara-Platform/docs/regulatory/governance/FUTURE_AI_EXPANSION_STRATEGY.md

 ## 6. Regulator Assurance Statement

-The adoption of advanced AI techniques at Mnbara serves to **augment**, not replace, our robust governance framework.
+The adoption of advanced AI techniques at mnbarh serves to **augment**, not replace, our robust governance framework.

 *   **We pledge** that the path to a decision will always remain explainable.
 If a "Black Box" model is used for detection, a "White Box" rule will be used for enforcement.
 *   **We guarantee** that the safeguards preventing autonomous financial harm (Read-Only access, Human-in-the-Loop) remain absolute, regardless of the sophistication of the risk signal.